 McConkey’s appeal, which challenged the veracity of the witnesses and raised a series of technical points, was likewise rejected (McConkey v.
 Commonwealth, 101 Pa.
 416, 1882).

-In the days before his execution, newspaper accounts expressed sympathy for McConkey’s youth, his quiet demeanor, and the impression of him as poor, uneducated (“few persons raised in this country of free schools know less”), misunderstood, and fatherless.
+In the days before his execution, newspaper accounts expressed sympathy for McConkey’s youth, his quiet demeanor, and his many disadvantages.

 Described as a model prisoner, brave all the way to the gallows, McConkey declared his innocence to the end.
 His final words were “Good-Bye, murderers.”